cartigli/vault/xsorted()/III SQL/ZII Routines.md

 ```
 *The parenthesis are not strictly necessary here and are only included for clarity.*

-Create a stored procedure that retrieves the first 1000 employees from the employees table.
+""Create a stored procedure that retrieves the first 1000 employees from the employees table.""
 ```mysql
 DROP PROCEDURE IF EXISTS select_employees;